-The good stuff on Craigslist goes fast -- and you won't get it by searching just once or twice per day.
+Search constantly.
+The good stuff on Craigslist goes fast—and you won't get it by searching just once or twice per day.
 New listings show up as soon as they're posted.
 Your goal is to be the first one to see them.
-To make the process easier:
+To make the process easier, follow these steps:

-- Save Your Search - Once you've created a effective search (more about that in a moment), save it for next time by clicking "save search" to the right of the search bar so you won't have to type it all in again.
+- Save Your Search: Once you've created an effective search (more about that in a moment), save it for next time by clicking "save search" to the right of the search bar so you won't have to type it all in again.

 Searching Craigslist for Something Specific

 Include synonyms (alternate names) for your keywords as well.
 Perhaps you're searching for a sleeper sofa.
-Sellers might describe it as a hide-a-bed, hideabed, hide a bed, fold out, sofa bed, sofabed, or convertible sofa.
+Sellers might describe it as a hide-a-bed, hide-a-bed, fold-out, sofa bed, sofabed, or a convertible sofa.

 You'd be surprised by the number of people who misspell crucial words in their Craigslist listings, both because of typos and because they didn't bother to look it up.
 That means those listings don't show up in keyword searches unless you include the misspellings.

 Try to imagine all the ways someone could misspell your keywords, such as reversed letters, missing spaces, and phonetic spellings, and add those to your search.
 Or, take a shortcut by entering your keywords in Fat Fingers or TypoHound.
 Both are designed to find eBay listings with typos.
 But, you can copy their lists of misspellings for your Craigslist search.
 If someone misspelled it on eBay, they've probably done it on Craigslist, too.